tmichell900/tswd-repository/README.md

 # tswd-repository
-My portfolio for data visualizations
+My portfolio for data visualizations.

 # About me

 ### Passionate About People.
 Life-Long Learner.
 Data Scientist.

 I'm a second year Master student in the Information Systems Management - Business Intelligence & Data Analytics Program (MISM-BIDA) at Carnegie Mellon University (CMU).

 As an Army officer, my professional goal is to develop data science in the Army.

 As a partner/wife to a Master of Computational Data Science, my goal is to develop the skills necessary to bring our data science acumen as a team to the next level.

 As a homeowner, my goal is to finish renovating my kitchen by Christmas.

 As a surfer, my goal is to find the best waves, even in a land-locked state.

 ## What I hope to learn